Jayvie1/Hello-World-/README.md

 Hello-World
-1-Hey all, 2-I'm @Javie22.
-3-I'm interested in developing, programming and algorithm.
-4-I'm currently learning source codes, languages, (Java script, python, lil bit of some others) Programming different ways and some developing.
-5-Im starting to develop some of my own stuff, Definitely wanna build my own Raspberry PI.
-6-Open to learn from new ideas and suggestions, as I am new to all this.
+Hey all, I'm @Jayvie1.
+I'm interested in many different areas of developing.
+I'm currently learning some languages.
+I'm Leaning Programming,codes,developing and all the different house needs to build.
+Im working on a couple project now.
+Definitely want to build my own Raspberry PI.
+Open to learn from new ideas and suggestions, as I am new to all this.
 You can reach me at jayvierose48@gmail.com